 The elderly also are at risk of dehydration due to decreased attention to thirst signals.

 Feeling very thirsty, extremely tired, sleepy, or sluggish, reduced urination, dark urine sunken eyes, dry lips, feeling confused are some of the indicators of dehydration.
-Inadequate fluid intake for longer times may be one of the causes of constipation, pressure sores; especially in elderly.
+Inadequate fluid intake for longer times may be one of the causes of constipation, pressure sores; especially in the elderly.

 To prevent dehydration, it is essential to balance the fluids in our body by increasing intake when excessive fluids are being lost.
 Drinking more amount of water, eating fruits and vegetables with high water content are the easiest ways to avoid dehydration.
 Don’t ignore thirst which is the best guide to indicate that you need to drink water.
 Even in humid or dry environments, you need to continue drinking enough water to replace water lost through sweating or to dry air, respectively.
 In a day an otherwise healthy person should typically drink 1-4 liters of water depending on one’s age, gender and amount of physical activities.